 Tews Corn Maze in Winona Minnesota is operated by The Family Fun Center and it is open from September through October.

 The maze features over 20 acres of twists and turns and is sure to keep your family entertained for hours on end.
-There are also a farm, a petting zoo, and a Mini Golf course to enjoy while you’re there.
+There is also a farm, a petting zoo, and a Mini Golf course to enjoy while you’re there.

 The Watkins Museum is a small museum that preserves the history of the Watkins family.